 Even if you don’t need a Pap test, you should still schedule an annual exam, especially if you’re sexually active.

 Ideally, young women should have their first annual exam when they’re 13-15 years old.
-You won’t need a pelvic exam at your first visit, but you can talk about concerns you have with your period, get vaccinations — like the HPV vaccine — and discuss birth control and STD testing if you’re sexually active.
+You won’t need a pelvic exam at your first visit, but you can talk about concerns you have with your period, get vaccinations — like the HPV vaccine — and discuss birth control and STI testing if you’re sexually active.

 An annual exam could save you from future health complications and help you develop good overall health habits.
 To schedule an annual exam for yourself or your daughter, call to schedule an appointment at the Los Angeles area office closest to you, or book online today.